NovaProton/NovaProton/README.md

 # About Me

 Hi there!
 I'm Nova, an enthusiastic developer, tech lover, and proud neurodivergent individual passionate about exploring creative coding projects, particularly in areas like web development, data analysis, and software design.
 With extensive experience in the computer industry, I founded [TheProton](https://www.theproton.space) in 2016, focusing on innovative website creation.
-I am skilled in project management, teamwork, and effective communication, and I strive to stay up-to-date with the latest technology to provide expert web development services that make every client feel valued and supported.
-I enjoy working with a wide range of technologies, from frontend JavaScript to backend systems, and I’m always excited to learn and grow my skill set.
+I am skilled in project management, teamwork, and effective communication.
+I strive to stay up-to-date with the latest technology to provide expert web development services that make every client feel valued and supported.
+I enjoy working with various technologies, from frontend JavaScript to backend systems, and I’m always excited to learn and grow my skill set.

 ## What I Do